 Aesthetics and Efficiency

 - Gas: There have been many style advances in gas fireplaces.
-The flames have become more realistic and many designs offer diverse adjustments in height.
+The flames have become more realistic and many designs offer varied height adjustments.
 The ceramic logs used in gas fireplaces now more closely favor the real thing and come complete with glowing embers, which don’t force you to wait while they simmer out.
 You can simply switch your gas fireplace on and off, providing you more control over room temperature and frees you from having to tend to your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Picture the level of comfort you could get when you incorporate that with a well-maintained furnace.
+Just picture the level of comfort you could get when you incorporate that with a well-maintained furnace.

 Air Quality and Maintenance

-If you want to convert your wood burning fireplace into a gas fireplace or you simply want to schedule your annual furnace service, please call today at 352-374-6602 or schedule an appointment on our website.
-Our experts will have you cuddled up by the fire in no time.
+If you are interested in converting your wood burning fireplace into a gas fireplace or you simply want to schedule your annual furnace service, please call today at 352-414-4006 or schedule an appointment online.
+Our experts will have you cuddled up and warm in no time.

-- Wood: Air quality is critical to every homeowner.
-Burning wood produces air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace emits could be hazardous to your health.
+- Wood: Air quality is important to all homeowners.
+Burning wood creates air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace emits could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional.
-Much like furnaces that should have furnace service completed regularly, gas fireplaces also require consistant cleanings of cinders and spent logs.
+Much like furnaces that should have furnace service completed annually, gas fireplaces also require consistant cleanings of cinders and spent logs.

-- Gas: Gas fireplaces only require some dusting every now and then and are virtually maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted yearly by a professional to keep it running both safely and efficiently.
+- Gas: Gas fireplaces only require some dusting every now and then and are practically maintenance free.
+It is recommended that you get your gas fireplace cleaned and adjusted yearly by an expert to keep it running both safely and efficiently.